Kiwiabacaxi/Python_Canopy/README.md

 ## Introduction

-This repository contains implementations of the AVL Tree and B-Tree data structures in Python, along with visualizations of the algorithms used for searching and sorting with these structures.
+This repository contains implementations of Binary Trees, along with visualizations of the algorithms used for searching and sorting with these structures.

 ## Binary Search Tree